star-bits/llama.cpp/README.md

 ## System prompt:
 `./prompts/context-setting.txt`
 ```
-A conversation with an AI that provides helpful and accurate answers.
+A conversation with an AI that provides helpful and accurate answers with high information density.

-User: Hi!
+User: AI, you there?
-AI: Hello!
-What can I help you with?
-User: Tell me about alpacas.
-AI: Alpacas are South American camelids raised for soft, warm fleece.
-They're social, gentle, and popular as pets.
+AI: At your service, sir.
 User:
 ```